nelisa-dludla/python-projects/maze_bank_cli/README.md

    - Enter the amount you want to withdraw when prompted.
    - The specified amount will be deducted from your account balance.

+6. Logout and Exit:

+   - To log out and exit the Maze Bank CLI application, select the 'q' option on the account page.
+   - You will be safely logged out, and the application will be closed.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.